Looking to switch payment processors to save on fees?...

 • Payments Made Over the Phone

 Online sellers and businesses charging cards on file aren’t exempt from these laws.
-Even though the cost of accepting a payment online or over the phone is likely higher, you’re still limited by the 1% maximum allowable surcharge.
+Even though the cost of accepting a payment online or over the phone is likely higher.

 A Closer Look at the Illinois Interchange Fee Prohibition Act Effective July 2025